Grey's raid: New Bedford and Fairhaven

 Early on September 4, Grey's fleet sailed for Buzzard's Bay led by the Royal Navy frigate Carysfort under Captain Robert Fanshawe.
 They encountered Lord Howe's fleet en route, and the earl agreed to remain near Block Island until the raids were completed.
 The Carysfort arrived in Buzzard's Bay that afternoon but managed to strike rocks—twice; however, neither incident was serious, and the fleet proceeded up the Acushnet River toward New Bedford and Fairhaven.
 That evening, Grey landed his troops at Clark's Point on the west bank of the river.
 They spent the night and the next morning destroying vessels, warehouses, and wharves "in the whole Extent of the Accushnet River".
 Many of the ships destroyed were prizes captured by privateers operating out of the two towns.
-The British set fire to many ships, and the resulting conflagration also destroyed homes and houses of worship and was bright enough to be seen in Newport, some 20 mi away.
-A 38-man artillery garrison was manning a small fort on the Fairhaven side of the river (today known as Fort Phoenix), and they fired on the British ships during the evening, then spiked the fort's guns and abandoned it, leaving their colors flying.
-The British briefly returned fire and then destroyed the fort's guns.
+The raiding parties set fire to many ships, and the resulting conflagration also destroyed homes and houses of worship and was bright enough to be seen in Newport, some 20 mi away.

+During the raid, a British raiding party also entered the village of Padanaram in Dartmouth, Massachusetts.
+The village was then known as Akin's Landing, and the attacks were a direct result of local resident Elihu Akin forcibly expelling three Loyalists out of the village in September 1778.
+The three men led the British to the village, and the raiding party focused on Akin's properties.
+The raiders targeted Akin specifically as an act of revenge for his expulsion of the Loyalists from Dartmouth.
+After the raid, Akin moved to his only remaining property, a small home on Potters Hill - the Elihu Akin house.
+Elihu never financially recovered from the raid and died poor, he lived at the house all the way until his death in 1794.
+Fixing the damage to the town from the raid cost £105,960 in 1778, which is roughly equivalent to nine million dollars in today's money.
+In honor of Elihu, and to commemorate his earlier shipbuilding, the village of Padanaram was called Akin's Wharf for 20 years after the war.